 Hi!
 I'm Beth Jones.

 My friends and family call me "Dr. Beth", but that's only because I'm the one they come to when in pain and need to get fixed.
-But I'm not a medical doctor, or even a Ph.D.
-Nope, I'm an Injury Recovery Coach, and what I do really well is help female athletes and active women get through both the physical and emotional obstacles that we face on the path from pain to play.
+But I'm not a medical doctor or even a Ph.D.
+Nope, I'm a Women's Health Athletic Trainer, and what I do really well is help female athletes and active women get through both the physical and emotional obstacles that we face on the path from pain to play.

 I know that may not seem very impressive, but don't discredit that experience.
 As I said before, injury recovery is my thing.
 That's what makes Athletic Trainers special - we are educated and trained specifically in athletic injuries and approach it holistically by addressing the physical, nutritional, and emotional aspects of recovery.

 Recovering from injury isn't fun.

 It's often a jagged path where we encounter unexpected obstacles and sometimes receive poor advice on how to get through.
 These setbacks can lead us into an emotional downward spiral and leave us scared of trying again.
 I find this is so true of my female clients of any age.

 But you can come out from hiding and try again.
 Your identity as an active woman isn't gone, she's just waiting at the end of that path.
 You just need to learn the tools that are specific to your needs and goals and not the general advice that's usually given.
 You need to take a whole-body approach by balancing your physical, nutritional, and emotional health.

 That's where I come in.
 I'm here to help you navigate the path back to play.